Child Support and the Insurance Match Program

 Information for Families

-The Deficit Reduction Act of 2005 gave OCSE authority, through the Federal Parent Locator Service, to compare information on individuals owing past-due child support with information maintained by insurers (or their agents) concerning any insurance claims, settlements, awards, and payments.
+The Deficit Reduction Act of 2005 authorizes us, through our Federal Parent Locator Service, to compare information about parents who owe past-due child support with information maintained by insurers (or their agents) concerning insurance claims, settlements, awards, and payments.

 Who is required to participate in the program?

 Participation in our insurance match program is voluntary.
 All state child support agencies, the U.S. Department of Labor, and nearly 1,000 insurers and state workers’ compensation agencies currently participate.